sedostheatre/sedos.co.uk/input/shows/2021-welcome-back-members-week.md

 **FRIDAY 30 JULY** | *Choose Your Own...
 Improv* with Banana Hut Gang, 7.30pm\
 **SATURDAY 31 JULY** | TBA

-Tickets to laugh-a-long with the Banana Hut Gang are £8 full price and £6 for Sedos members and concessions.
-The Acting Group and *Choose Your Own...
-Improv* with Banana Hut Gang are free to watch, but you do need to register or book a ticket.
-The box office is open now.
+Tickets to laugh-a-long with *Choose Your Own...
+Improv* with Banana Hut Gang are £8 full price and £6 for Sedos members and concessions.
+The Acting Group and Piano Night Social are FREE, but please register or book a ticket.